 Have you ever yearned for the snow, and perhaps considered being snowbird housesitters?

 Whilst many of us are looking for warm weather house sitting opportunities, there are some that want to experience the magic of snow and ice.
 Aussies spring to mind in this case!

 Winter in Europe is expensive as the ski season gets underway, and house sits are unlikely as properties can generate high rental incomes.
 But in Canada it’s a different story and house sitting jobs are available every year as the “snowbirds” migrate south.
 Many are long term sits as people need a house sitter to look after their home and pets throughout the wintry months.

-This month we find out more from Canadians, Tim and Lou Read of House Sitting World, about their experience of snowbird house sitting.
+Tim and Lou Read of House Sitting World, describe their experience of snowbird house sitting.

 WHO ARE THE SNOWBIRDS?